Israeli strikes in central Gaza kill at least 35 as Netanyahu says war will continue for months

 Israel expanded its offensive to central Gaza this week, targeting a belt of densely built-up communities that house refugees from the 1948 war surrounding Israel’s creation and their descendants.

-In the area of Zweida in central Gaza, an Israeli airstrike killed at least 13 people and wounded dozens of others, according to witnesses.
+In Zweida, an Israeli airstrike killed at least 13 people and wounded dozens of others, according to witnesses.
 The bodies were draped in white plastic and laid out in front of a hospital, where prayers were held before burial.

 “They were innocent people,” said Hussein Siam, whose relatives were among the dead.
 “Israeli warplanes bombarded the whole family.”